Skip to content

 Selected Publications

-Figure from accelerated whole tooth regeneraation
+Figure from accelerated whole tooth regeneraation (Old teeth)

 Cellular basis of accelerated whole-tooth regeneration